-- 21) Copy of Registration Documents of Construction Industry Development Board (Obtainable from CIDB) - applicable to construction industry only; - 22) Organ of State: Resolution of the Board; Juristic person. - 23) Copy of Joint Venture Agreement; - 24) Valid Tax Clearance number and pin code (Obtainable from SARS) proof that tax matters are in order; - 25)Copy of latest Municipal Account(s) or Affidavit confirming of residential address or renting of business premises; - 26)Certified letter from banking institution, confirming banking details; - 27) Health certificate (Catering Suppliers); - 28)Copy of registration documentation if registered with Professional Board (e.g. engineering, accounting, law, architectural etc.); - 29)Letter of good standing from the Office of the Compensation Commissioner; - 30)Certified copy of original valid B-BBEE Rating certificate, EME letter Obtainable from a SANAS accredited verification agency or an affidavit. - 31)Completion of all related Municipal Bidding Documents; and - 32)Application to register as prospective provider must be duly completed, signed and submitted. - 14.3 The list must be compiled from the applicants who have applied in terms of paragraph 14.1 (b) and who meets the listing criteria as specified in paragraph 14.1 (c) and 14.2. - 14.4 The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services, if needed.
-Prospective providers must be allowed to submit applications for listing at any time. - 14.5 The list must be compiled per commodity and per type of service. - 14.6 The accredited prospective suppliers must be reviewed and updated annually. - 14.7 The list may be used by the Department of Local Economic Development (LED) or other internal related departments to promote participation of Small, Medium and\Micro Enterprises (SMME's), in order to increase local economic spending, ensuring a sustainable economic environment within BVM.
+- Copy of Registration Documents of Construction Industry Development Board (Obtainable from CIDB) - applicable to construction industry only; - 21) Organ of State: Resolution of the Board; Juristic person. - 22) Copy of Joint Venture Agreement; - 23) Valid Tax Clearance number and pin code (Obtainable from SARS) proof that tax matters are in order; - 24)Copy of latest Municipal Account(s) or Affidavit confirming of residential address or renting of business premises; - 25)Certified letter from banking institution, confirming banking details; - 26)Health certificate (Catering Suppliers); - 27)Copy of registration documentation if registered with Professional Board (e.g. engineering, accounting, law, architectural etc.); - 28)Letter of good standing from the Office of the Compensation Commissioner; - 29)Certified copy of original valid B-BBEE Rating certificate, EME letter Obtainable from a SANAS accredited verification agency or an affidavit. - 30)Completion of all related Municipal Bidding Documents; and - 31) Application to register as prospective provider must be duly completed on the Central Suppliers Database ( - 32) Or any other information relevant to a specific tender or changing legislation or regulations, as substantiated in the tender invitation to tender document. - 14.3 The list must be compiled from the applicants who have applied in terms of paragraph 14.1 (b) and who meets the listing criteria as specified in paragraph 14.1 (c) and 14.2. - 14.4 This registration list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services, if needed.
+Prospective providers must be allowed to submit applications for listing at any time.
+It will remain the obligation of the prospective providers to adequately inform the CSD of any changing information, which is accurate. - 14.5 This list must be compiled per commodity and per type of service. - 14.6 The accredited prospective suppliers must be reviewed and updated annually. - 14.7 The list's may be used by the Department of Local Economic Development (LED) or other internal related departments to promote participation of Small, Medium and Micro Enterprises (SMME's), in order to increase local economic spending, ensuring a sustainable economic environment within BVM.